ui/stamps-api-docs/source/sync_order.rst

 Here are examples of API responses:

-If call to order status API is successful (JSON):
+If call to sync order API is successful (JSON):

 .. code-block:: bash